RubenDillon/terraform/readme.md

-Here you will find everything about Terraform (Tf) that could be useful in a KVM (libvirt) environment.
+Here you will find everything about Terraform (Tf) / OpenTofu (Ot) that could be useful in a KVM (libvirt) environment.

 Libvirt integration
 =